dnguyen101/CAS/README.md

 # Installation and Running Locally
 Run `npm install` to install all the dependencies

-Run `npm start` to start the server
+Run `npm start` in one terminal to start the server

 In a new terminal, run `npm watch:js` to load packaged js files.